lit/lit/packages/labs/router/README.md

 - A `Router` controller that's used as a top-level singleton to set up event listeners
 - A `Routes` controller for declaring routes inside components
-- Declaration of routes with `URLPatterns` and render callbacks
+- Declaration of routes with [`URLPattern`](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) and render callbacks
 - Extraction of URL pattern parameters into data objects passed to render callbacks
 - A `routes.outlet` that renders the current route's render callback
 - A `routes.link()` method to generate URLs to use in `<a>` tags, etc.